EasyCorp/EasyAdminBundle/.github/ISSUE_TEMPLATE.md

 If this is a FEATURE REQUEST:

   * Describe the new feature briefly.
-  * Please, DON'T submit a Pull Request (features must be first approved/rejected).
+  * Please, DON'T submit a Pull Request yet (first we need to discuss about it).